Living Trusts & Wills Lawyer in Encinitas, CA

 • After you pass away a Will must be filed with probate court and becomes a public document.
 A Revocable Living Trust, on the other hand, is a private document.
 A Will is only used after your death, whereas a Trust can hold your assets during your lifetime as well.

 • It depends on your goals, but in many cases, YES.
-While a Will ensures your wishes are carried out after you pass, a Trust offers additional benefits like avoiding probate, distributing assets to your beneficiaries in the way you desire, and simplifying the management of your assets if you become incapacitated.
+While a Will ensures your wishes are carried out after you pass, a Trust offers additional benefits like avoiding probate, privately distributing assets to your beneficiaries in the way you desire, and simplifying the management of your assets if you become incapacitated.

 • You should review and update your estate plan whenever there’s a significant life event—such as marriage, divorce, the birth of a child, a major financial change, or a move to a new state.
 It's also a good idea to review your documents every 3–5 years even if nothing major has changed.